automerge/automerge-classic/INTERNALS.md

 * `{ action: 'set', obj: objectId, key: key, value: value, datatype: datatype }`

-  The user assigned a value to a key in a map, or to an existing index in a list. `obj` is the UUID of the map or list being modified.
-If the target is a map, `key` is the name of the field being assigned.
-If the target is a list, `key` is the ID of the list element to be updated.
-This ID must have been created by a prior `ins` operation. `value` is always a primitive value (string, number, boolean, or null); use `link` for assigning objects or arrays.
+  The user assigned a value to a key in a map, added a row to a table, or assigned a value to an index in a list. `obj` is the UUID of the object being modified.
+If the object is a map, `key` is the name of the field being assigned.
+If the object is a list or text, `key` is the unique ID of the list element to be updated, as created by a prior `ins` operation.
+  `value` is always a primitive value (string, number, boolean, or null); use a `link` operation for assigning objects.

   The `datatype` property is usually absent, in which case the property value is just the primitive `value` as given.
 If the value of the `datatype` property